Local solution to an energy critical 2-D stochastic wave equation with exponential nonlinearity in a bounded domain: Introduction

 The organization of the present paper is as follows.
 In Section \ref{sec-Notation}, we introduce our notation and provide the required definitions used in the paper.
-In Sections \ref{sec-inHomStrichartz} and \ref{sec-Strichartz stochastic}, we derive the required in-homogeneous and stochastic Strichartz estimates, respectively, by the methods introduced in \cite{BLP2008}-\cite{BP2009} and \cite{BM2014}.
-Section \ref{sec-localExistence} is devoted to the estimates which are sufficient to apply the Banach Fixed Point Theorem in a suitable space and the proof of the existence and uniqueness of a local maximal solution is given.
-In Appendix \ref{sec-stopped processes}, we provide a rigorous justification of our adopted definition of a local mild solution.
-We conclude the paper with a brief Appendix \ref{sec-def sol}, in which we state an equivalence, without proof, of two natural definitions of a mild solution for SPDE \eqref{AbsWe}.
+In Sections \ref{sec-inHomStrichartz} and \ref{sec-Strichartz stochastic}, we derive the required inhomogeneous and stochastic Strichartz estimates, respectively, by the methods introduced in \cite{Burq+L+P_2008}-\cite{Burq+P_2009} and \cite{Brz+Millet_2014}.
+Section \ref{sec-localExistence} is devoted to the estimates which are sufficient to apply the Banach Fixed Point Theorem in a suitable space.
+We study the approximated version of problem \eqref{AbsWe} in Section \ref{sec-approximation problem}.
+The proof of the existence and uniqueness of a local maximal solution is given in Section \ref{sec-main}.
+Here we also formulate the results about the explosion for the constructed unique local maximal solution.
+In Appendix \ref{sec-stopped processes}, we provide a rigorous justification of our definition of a local mild solution.
+In Appendix \ref{sec-pointwise evaluation}, we formulate a result about pointwise evaluation of $L^p$-valued Bochner integrals.
+In Appendix \ref{sec-def sol} we state, without proof, an equivalence of two natural definitions of a mild solution for stochastic PDE \eqref{AbsWe}.
+We conclude the paper with Appendix \ref{sec-Gronwall} and \ref{sec-brze-carr:app-A} in which we prove, respectively, a slight simplification of the stochastic Gronwall Lemma \cite[Lemma~5.3]{GHZ2009} and a generalization of an existence of a Lipschitz extension result \cite[Corollary 3]{Brz+C_2003}.